The Catherine M. Urner

 Composer Discovery Project

-Bakersfield Symphony Orchestra debuted its first composer competition for Kern County residents, a component of our “Growing our Own” initiative, to foster and support the arts community of Kern County.
-The winning pieces will be performed on stage by the BSO.
+The Bakersfield Symphony Orchestra proudly launched its first composer competition exclusively for Kern County residents in 2023—a key element of our “Growing Our Own” initiative.
+This project is dedicated to fostering and supporting the region’s vibrant arts community.
+The winning compositions will be brought to life on stage by the Bakersfield Symphony Orchestra.

 Catherine M. Urner